 Its Baroque core, international boarding school, lakeside promenade, and proximity to the famous town of St. Wolfgang make it a great place to explore.
 Plus, the ferry between Sankt Gilgen and Sankt Wolfgang provides travelers an exciting way to explore the area.

 For an exciting activity in Sankt Gilgen itself, visitors can take the cable car to Zwölferhorn mountain and enjoy incredible views of the region.
 The Wolfgangsee Lake, greenish in color, is an unforgettable sight.
 For thrill-seekers, there is the opportunity to go paragliding from Zwölferhorn.
 The small downtown of St. Gilgen also offers a variety of shops, patisseries, restaurants, and cafes.

 The birthplace of Wolfgang Amadeus Mozart’s mother, Anna Maria Pertl, is also located here.
 Visitors can admire the frescoed wall and the statue and fountain of the famous composer’s mother.
 Finally, the Zwölferhorn mountain is perfect for skiing and snowshoeing in the winter and hiking in the summer months.
-With the cable car running all year round, St. Gilgen is a great place to visit for any traveler.
+With the cable car running all year round, St. Gilgen is a great place for any traveler to visit.

 If you want to know more about the things to do in Sankt Gilgen, be sure to read this article.

 St Wolfgang is a stunning town in the Salzkammergut region, Austria, offering a variety of stores, hotels, restaurants, cafes, and a cog railway ride, one of the best things to do in the Salzkammergut.
 In winter, Sankt Wolfgang hosts a Christmas Market that is regarded as one of the best Christmas Markets in Austria and one of the most popular Christmas Markets around Salzburg.